braymaekers/ngdw-etl/ETL_TO_DO.md

 ## git branch strategy

 ## AES Password encryption

+## File Logging Level
+* File logging is not controlled by variable, it is set on the job entry that triggers file logging

 ## Applying all development conventions to the ETL framework
 * colored notes in the jobs and transformations